 International schools in Brussels

 Brussels is a nucleus of international activity and expat families will find themselves with a healthy choice of international school options.
-Some international schools teach an English curriculum, while others are bilingual and follow the national curriculums of France, the Netherlands or Germany.
+Some international schools teach an English curriculum, while others follow the national curricula of countries such as France, the Netherlands or Germany.